Section 8 Grounds for Possession Under the Renters' Rights Act: The Full List

 For the everyday neighbour-complaint type of ASB, you will normally be on Ground 14 (discretionary), not 7A.
 Get this distinction wrong and your claim will fail.

-Ground 7B — tenant has no right to rent
+Ground 7B — Can I evict if my tenant has no right to rent?

 Mandatory.
 2 weeks' notice.